ProjectKorra/ProjectKorraWiki/.github/ISSUE_TEMPLATE/misc-issue.md

 **Please comment your concern**

-A clear and concise description of what the issue is.
+Include a clear and concise description of what the issue is.

-**Please list examples**
+**Include examples**

 Examples of where the issue occurs. (ex. titles of specific pages and sections)

+**Additional context/Proposed solution**

+Add any other context regarding the issue here or propose a solution.